jkeifer/410Labs/Lab2/README.md

    Intersect the grid with the erase results, and find the centroids of the resulting polygons.
 Report the number of centroids to the user.

+   **Record the number of centroids as reported by your script, and add the number to your header comment in your script on a line like:**

+      # Centroid count: <number of centroids>

 The script should output two and only two feature classes to the analysis geodatabase:

 - The results of the erase operation from step 6